What If Moderation Didn't Mean Suppression? A Case for Personalized Content Transformation: Related Work

 \subsection{Harm as Situated and Subjective}

 Much debate has centered on where the boundary of harmful content lies.
 The pursuit of a universal boundary, however, is inherently flawed: it presumes that a single set of rules can capture the diversity of how people experience harm.
-We illustrate this with content usually seen as benign that can be profoundly harmful for individuals with specific lived experiences, such as phobias or PTSD triggers.
+We build this case by not focusing on the familiar ``gray areas’' that already generate public controversy~\cite{douek2021governing, caplan2018content,diaz2021double}, but by turning to content that is rarely debated at all---content that most people overlook but that can be profoundly harmful for individuals with specific lived experiences, such as phobias or PTSD triggers.

 Specific phobias, some with genetic roots ~\cite{kendler2001genetic,villafuerte2003genetic}, cause intense fear responses to otherwise low-risk stimuli~\cite{apa2013dsm5, nimh2022phobias}.
 Even digital exposure~\cite{kff_needle_phobia_article, michalowski2017set} can provoke immediate physiological reactions, including panic attacks~\cite{ost1989phobias}.
 These sensitivities can have societal consequences: people with trypanophobia (needle phobia) have reported that frequent needle imagery in vaccine news contributed to their vaccine hesitancy during COVID-19~\cite{kff_needle_phobia_article}.